 The costs of losing your license, the ignition interlock device, and the high-risk insurance can add up.
 You can save the money and frustration of losing your license by challenging the administrative suspension.

-Experienced Tukwila DUI attorney James Curtis at The Curtis Firm, LLC can help with your criminal case.
+Experienced DUI defense attorney James Curtis at The Curtis Firm, LLC can help with your criminal case.
 Contact us today for a consultation.